geetavin464/geetavin464.github.io/_posts/2015-04-07-docker_philosophy.md

   * Docker logo represents official images in the registry(hub)
   * prefix of library denotes official image
   * build cache
+  * build command compresses the context into a tar and sends it to the daemon
   * Trivia: 70+ official, 100K+ regular, 300M+ downloads

 * __Dockerfile__
   * A dockerfile lets you create your own image
   * `touch Dockerfile`
-  * `FROM docker/nginx:latest` - tells which image to base off of.
+  * `FROM nginx` - tells which image to base off of.
 Always the First instruction in the dockerfile
   * `RUN apt-get prog1` - creates a image layer.
 Minimize image layers by combining multiple RUNs to avoid multiple intermediate images keeping readability in mind
   * `CMD service nginx start` - run after the image is loaded
   * Files & patterns listed in .dockerignore will ignored